PeterSels/milp-logic/doc/README.txt

 The directory where the libraries are specified and found by the linker are the ones without the /Debug suffix, so building does go well, but we would like to get rid of these warnings.

+ - Give wanring about time limit exceedin solver time limit.
+This works for Gurobi, but is still to implement for Cplex and Xpress.

 How to Contribute to this Project?
 -------------------------------